LaravelDaily/Laravel-Reservations-Course/course/11 - Guide Activities.md

 }
 ```

-And the Blade file to show the activities.
+And here's the Blade file to show the activities.

 **resources/views/activities/guide-activities.blade.php**:
 ```blade